- B.A., Physics, New College, Oxford, United Kingdom (1990)

 Theoretical Applied Ecology

-My primary research interest is in the use of ecological theory, particularly life history-based models, in population management.
-I address issues in conservation, harvesting, and the control of invasive species.
+My primary research interest is in the use of ecological theory in population management.
+I address issues in invasion ecology, epidemiology, conservation and harvesting.
 An in-depth ecological understanding is essential for successful management, and this research focus allows me to ask important ecological questions for species of special concern.
 For example, I address the ecological factors that make certain species successful invaders of specific communities.
 At the same time, I examine the ways in which we can manipulate these factors to achieve management goals.
 My research focuses on population management in a variety of ways, including quantitative theoretical studies of real systems, purely theoretical studies that inform practical approaches, and collaborative empirical work.

 Campbell, C., Y. Yang, R. Albert, and K. Shea.
 2011.
 A network model for plant-pollinator community assembly.
 Proceedings of the National Academy of Science 108(1): 197-202.